-This pump was built to last forever.
+This sump pump was built to last forever.
 With a quality cast iron base construction, this will resist rusting and will effectively pump away the water without you even knowing!
-It comes with a vertical float switch that will activate the pump when the water rises above 6 inches and will not stop until it sinks below the 2-inch mark.
+It comes with a vertical float switch that will activate the sump pump when the water rises above 6 inches and will not stop until it sinks below the 2-inch mark.

-With 1/3HP, Superior 92341 will stand strong against any storm!
+With 1/3HP, Superior pump 92341 will stand strong against any storm!
 And don’t think that the torrent will blow it away, it is heavy.
-So, if you plant it to a pit, it will stay there.
+So, if you plant it to a sump pit, it will stay there.
 You can place it in your basement, pool, or in any other reservoir.
-It will still pump away the water up to 25 ft at a 2760 gallons per hour rate.
+It will still pump away the water up to 25 ft at a 2760 gallons of water per hour rate.

 With all these amazing features, you have to agree it does its name justice!
-Surely, it is superior to a lot of units out there in the market.
+Surely, it is superior pump to a lot of units out there in the market.

 - Fantastic performance